SteveNoyes/ping-coming-soon-page/README.md

 - [email validation](w3resource.com/javascript/form/email-validation.php) - Spacing for the top header was made easier with this.

+- [error display text](https://code-boxx.com/show-error-messages-html-forms/) - Spacing for the top header was made easier with this.

 ## Author

 - Website - [Portfolio](https://www.stevenmnoyes.com)